History of Suresnes: 15th and 16th centuries

 King Henry IV, who legend associates with Suresnes: he is said to have come there because he was attracted to its wine and to the young Gabrielle d'Estrées, who became his mistress.

-At the end of the 15th century, the abbey of Saint-Germain found itself in a difficult position, with its administration undergoing numerous crises, which affected the management of the Suresnes provost's office, even leading to usurpation of posts.
+At the end of the 15th century, the abbey of Saint-Germain found itself in a difficult position, with its administration undergoing numerous crises that affected the management of the Suresnes provost's office, even leading to the usurpation of posts.
 On June 8, 1575, the Benedictines of the Abbey finally took control of the provostry, putting an end to what had been a priory for some time.
 Suresnes had 350 inhabitants in 1460, rising to 500 by the end of the century.

 During the Wars of Religion, the abbots of Saint-Germain-des-Prés paid little heed to the miserable conditions of the Suresnes winegrowers, who were victims of looting in particular, and the village had to defend itself on its own.
 In 1569, a protective wall was finally built, with seven gates and three posterns.
 Once peace had returned, these walls - which had become useless - were sometimes moved or destroyed: the Puteaux gate was demolished in 1788, the Dessus-l'Eau gate in 1818, and the last gate, towards Saint-Cloud, in 1906.
 Although vineyards still dominated in Suresnes, sainfoin, and peas were also beginning to be grown, as were cherry trees (as evidenced by the name of rue de la Cerisaie) and apple trees on the northern plateau.
 A text from 1710 also indicates that barley was being grown in Suresnes, in response to demand that may have come from Parisian breweries.

 Stained glass window in the church of the Immaculate Heart of Mary depicting the Suresnes conferences.